 Programming is the industry of the mind, and this is why we love it.
-It is also our biggest problem because while we value the nothing, our clients take a very different point of view.

-It was a fairly brief period in software history, but one that points out some of the difficulties of being a programmer and suffering under the strain of creating nothing - apparently nothing.
+It was a fairly brief period in software history, but one that points out some of the difficulties of being a programmer and suffering under the strain of creating nothing - ok apparently nothing.

 So you have just finished a really good application.
 It isn't as finished as you would like, are they ever, but it's workable and usable.
 A friend pops in and see's what you are doing.